 At the end of 2002, about 2 000 examiners are working under the new BEST system as it is introduced office wide.
 Read more

 At the end of 2002, about 2 000 examiners are working under the new BEST system as it is introduced Office-wide.
 In less than two years, 90% of all EPO patent examiners conduct both the search and substantive examination portions for each of their dossiers.

 The programme is one of the most substantial changes implemented at the EPO and greatly increases application processing turnaround.

 In July, French academic and politician Alain Pompidou is elected as the EPO's fourth President.
 Read more

 In July, French academic and politician Alain Pompidou is elected as the EPO's fourth President.
 Pompidou has doctorates in medicine, science and biology, and is a former professor of histology, embryology and cytogenetics at the University of Paris.
-He has also served as the vice-president of the Ethics Committee of the Human Genome Organisation (HUGO) and was a member of the European parliament, where he dealt with issues concerning the legal protection of biotechnological inventions and bioethics.
+He had also served as the vice-president of the Ethics Committee of the Human Genome Organisation (HUGO) and been a member of the European Parliament, where he dealt with issues concerning the legal protection of biotechnological inventions and bioethics.

-Pompidou's expertise in medical and biotechnical issues is particularly important as the subject of so-called patents on life - genetic and biotechnical patents - becomes contentious.
-Pompidou's leadership lends additional weight to EPO's consistent employment of European Parliament Directive 98/44/EC and the EPC treaty to determine the patentability of biotechnological inventions.
+Pompidou's expertise in medical and biotechnical issues is particularly important as the subject of "patents on life" - genetic engineering and biotech patents - becomes contentious.
+Pompidou's leadership lends additional weight to the EPO's consistent application of European Parliament Directive 98/44/EC and the EPC treaty in determining the patentability of biotechnological inventions.

-Iceland, Lithuania, Poland join the European Patent Organisation.
+Iceland, Lithuania and Poland join European Patent Organisation

 The EPO establishes the European Patent Academy to educate and train a diverse audience, including patent professionals, judges, public servants, business managers and academics, who deal directly with intellectual property issues and the patent system.
 Read more